nullivex/object-manage/README.md

 inst.load({mykey2: 'mydata2'})
 ```

-Load will also accept an array of objects that will
+Load will also accept an arbitrary numbers of objects that will
 be merged on top of each other in order.

 ```js